-We face rising extraction costs as our deposits decrease.
+We face rising extraction costs over time as reserves deplete.

-Ore reserves gradually decrease in the ordinary course of a given mining operation.
-As reserves decrease, it becomes necessary to use more expensive processes to extract remaining ore.
+Reserves are gradually depleted in the ordinary course of a given mining operation.
+As mining progresses, distances to the primary crusher and to waste deposits become longer and pits become steeper.
 As a result, over time, we usually experience rising unit extraction costs with respect to each mine.
 Several of our mines have operated for long periods, and we will likely experience rising extraction costs per unit in the future at these operations.